JeffDeCola/my-go-examples/basic-syntax/interfaces/shapes-package-ptrs/README.md

-# shapes-package
+# shapes-package-ptrs

-_Using an interface to calculate the area and perimeter of a rectangle, circle and triangle via a shapes package._
+_Using an interface to calculate the area and perimeter of a rectangle, circle and triangle via a shapes package by passing pointers._

 Other examples using,